-Doyers Street is is a small (approximately 200 feet) street that connects Pell Street and Chatham Square in New York City’s Chinatown.
-The sharp 90 degree angle in the middle of it is a novelty amongst the mainly linear streets of Manhattan.
+Doyers Street is a small (approximately 200 feet) street that connects Pell Street and Chatham Square in New York City’s Chinatown.
+The sharp 90-degree angle in the middle of it is a novelty amongst the mainly linear streets of Manhattan.

 According to legend, it was constructed that way in order to protect the inhabitants of Chinatown from forward flying spirits who would be disoriented by the sudden, abrupt curve.